autonot/aspii.xyz/content/posts/hugo_tutorial/index.md

 Netlify is a popular deployment service for static websites, more info [here](https://www.netlify.com/).

-We'll start but creating a new GitHub repository for our new site.
+We'll start by creating a new GitHub repository for our new site.

 First, open GitHub Desktop.
 If you don't have it, [You can download it here](https://desktop.github.com/).